1960 Quarter Value Checker: Errors List, “D” & No Mint Mark Worth

 Rare 1960 Quarter Error List

-Looking beyond standard 1960 quarters, several mint errors add significant value and intrigue for collectors.
-These varieties represent production mistakes that slipped through quality control, creating unique collectibles that command premium prices.
+Looking beyond standard 1960 quarters, several mint errors add significant value for collectors.
+These varieties represent production mistakes that slipped through quality control — creating unique coins that often command multiples of standard value.

 1960 DDR FS-801